LibraryOfCongress/api.congress.gov/BillEndpointDocumentation.md

         - A referrer URL to the member item in the API.
 Documentation for the member endpoint is in progress.
      - `<district>` (e.g. 11)
         - The congressional district that the bill or resolution sponsor represents.
-        - Note that this element will be empty for Senate cosponsors and will be "0" for states, territories, or districts where there is only one congressional district.
+        - Note that this element will be "0" for states, territories, or districts where there is only one congressional district.
      - `<sponsorshipDate>` (e.g. 2021-05-11)
         - The date the member became a cosponsor to the bill or resolution.
      - `<isOriginalCosponsor>` (e.g. True)